Infinio’s Read Caching versus Virtunet’s Read+Write Caching Software

-The main arguments from read caching vendors like Infinio, Atlantis Computing, and Datrium, for why read caching suffices is that most traditional IT workloads are read dominated and secondly they contend that by caching reads to in-host SSD/RAM, the storage appliance is freed up to better service writes.
+The main arguments from read caching vendors like Infinio, Atlantis Computing, and Datrium, for why read caching suffices is that most traditional IT workloads are read dominated and secondly they contend that by caching only reads, the storage appliance is freed up to better service writes.
 Both these statements are true, but they are not strong enough arguments to not cache writes.
 In fact not caching writes also slows down reads.
 Here is the reason.
 In all real world applications, reads and writes are interspersed on the same thread.
 Since Infinio does not cache writes, pending writes in the queue will back up even the read requests behind them that are on the same thread.
 So even if these reads by themselves could be accelerated by Infinio, because reads and writes are interspersed on the same thread the reads too are slowed down.
 Now keep in mind that if you run a synthetic testing tool like IOmeter you can configure reads and writes to be on separate threads, which will result in reads being accelerated independent of writes, but this is not a real life use case.

 Secondly, many storage appliances, even the older ones, do OK on reads but not on writes, so accelerating even small amount of writes disproportionately improves VM performance.

 Thirdly, it so happens that applications that are write intensive are also those that are of the highest value to the customer, as is the case with transaction processing, ERP, healthcare EMR, order processing, and such other applications.
 Simply put, entering purchase orders (write intensive job) is higher value than running a report on historical purchase orders (read intensive job).